danielvillahermosadominguez/katalistpaymentservice/README.md

 ## Configuration of Moodle
 You will need to configure Moodle to use the API.
-1. Create a new user katalyst which it will have maximum rights to have the capability to create courses, enrole users, etc. Site administration->users->Add new user
+1. Create a new user katalyst which it will have rights to have the capability to create courses, enrole users, etc. Site administration->users->Add new user
    * username: katalist
    * password: <see it in bitwarden>